apioo/typeschema/migration.md

 }
 ```

 In JsonSchema it is possible to use the `anyOf` keyword.
-In TypeSchema this keyword
+In TypeSchema this
-does not exist.
+keyword does not exist.
 You can use either `oneOf` or `allOf`.

 ### Reasoning

 The `anyOf` keyword is not practical for code generation.
-The `oneOf` type can be mapped
+The `oneOf` type can
-to a union type and the `allOf` type can be mapped to an intersection type but the
+be mapped to a union type and the `allOf` type can be mapped to an intersection
-`anyOf` keyword has no fitting mapping.
+type.